flintlib/arb/doc/source/hypgeom.rst

     The function aborts if the computed value of `n` is greater than or equal to LONG_MAX / 2.

-.. function:: long hypgeom_bound(mag_t error, int r, long C, long D, long K, const mag_t TK, const mag_t z, long prec)
+.. function:: slong hypgeom_bound(mag_t error, int r, slong C, slong D, slong K, const mag_t TK, const mag_t z, slong prec)

     Computes a truncation parameter sufficient to achieve *prec* bits of absolute accuracy, according to the strategy described above.